-Every 100 hours (more often in dirty or dusty conditions).
+Service Interval: Every 100 hours or yearly, whichever comes first-Change the engine oil and oil filter (more often in dirty or dusty conditions).

-- 1. Park the machine so that the drain side is slightly lower than the opposite side to ensure that the oil drains completely. - 2.
-Disengage the blade-control switch (PTO) and move the motion-control levers outward to the PARK position. - 3.
+- 1. Park the machine on a level surface to ensure that the oil drains completely. - Disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 3.
 Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 4.
-Drain the oil from the engine (Figure 34).
+Drain the oil from the engine (Figure 35).

-5. Change the engine-oil filter (Figure 35).
+5. Change the engine-oil filter (Figure 36).

-Note: Ensure the oil-filter gasket touches the engine, and then turn the filter an extra 3/4 turn.
+Note: Ensure that the oil-filter gasket touches the engine and then turn the filter an extra 3/4 turn.

-6. Slowly pour approximately 80% of the specified oil into the filler tube and slowly add the additional oil to bring it to the Full mark (Figure 36).
+Slowly pour approximately 80% of the specified oil into the filler tube and slowly add the additional oil to bring it to the Full mark (Figure 37).